epics-base/pvDatabaseCPP/documentation/dataDistributorPlugin.md

 The plugin parameters are the following:

-- group: this parameter indicates a group that client application belongs to (default value: "default"); groups of clients are completely independent of each other
+- `group:<group_id>`: specifying a `group_id` names a group the client application belongs to (default value: `default`); clients with different group names are completely independent of each other

-- set: this parameter designates a client set that application belongs to within its group (default value: "default")
+- `set:<set_id>`: this parameter designates a client set that application belongs to within its group (default value: `default`)

-- trigger: this is the PV structure field that distinguishes different channel updates (default value: "timeStamp"); for example, for area detector images one could use the "uniqueId" field of the NTND structure
+- `trigger:<field_name>`: this is the PV structure field that distinguishes different channel updates (default value: `timeStamp`); for example, for area detector images one could use the `uniqueId` field of the NTND structure

-- updates: this parameter configures how many sequential updates a client (or a set of clients) will receive before the data distributor starts updating the next one (default value: "1")
+- `updates:<n_updates>`: this parameter must be an integer and configures how many sequential updates a client (or a set of clients) will receive before the data distributor starts updating the next one (default value: `1`)

-- mode: this parameter configures how channel updates are to be distributed between clients in a set:
+- `mode:<update_mode>`: this parameter configures how channel updates are to be distributed between clients in a set:
-  - one: update goes to one client per set
+  - `one`: update goes to one client per set
-  - all: update goes to all clients in a set
+  - `all`: update goes to all clients in a set
-  - default is "one" if client set id is not specified, and "all" if set id is specified
+  - default is `one` if client set id is not specified, and `all` if set id is specified

 The plugin obeys the following rules:

 - Parameter names are case insensitive, but the string values are not.
 For example, "group=abc" and "group=ABC" would indicate two different groups of clients.
+String values allow alphanumeric characters, as well as dashes and underscores.

 - Updates for a set of clients are configured when the first client in the set requests data.
 Configuration values (i.e., "trigger",